Judge rules inmate has no right to matzoh

-Christopher Henry, who was charged with first-degree sodomy, claimed permanent trauma and malnourishment and requested nearly $10 billion in damages for what he called a violation of his First Amendment right to religious freedom.
+Christopher Henry, who was convicted of first-degree sodomy, claimed permanent trauma and malnourishment and requested nearly $10 billion in damages for what he called a violation of his First Amendment right to religious freedom.

 Henry didn't request matzoh for Passover, the Jewish holiday during which it is traditionally eaten.
 Instead, Henry claimed he had a right to have the unleavened bread served daily and grape juice every Friday.